 Entertainment and Media Litigation

-- Represented a major motion picture studio in trial and appeal in connection with alleged securities fraud concerning a film financing.
+- Represented a major motion picture studio in trial and appeal in connection with alleged securities fraud concerning a film’s financing.

-- Represented a TV ratings company in a lawsuit brought by an Indian broadcasting company that alleged corruption in the provision of TV ratings in India.
+- Represented a TV ratings company in a lawsuit brought by an Indian broadcasting company that alleged there was corruption in the provision of TV ratings in India.